Learn More About the Renovation Process:

 What will go in the café space on the main level?

-During the campus listening sessions, there was a strong demand for a simple, lower cost coffee offering in the café in the newly renovated Forsyth Library that wouldn’t compete with Starbucks and their specialty coffee options.
-An announcement will be made once a vendor has been secured.
+During the campus listening sessions, there was a strong demand for a simple, lower cost coffee offering in the café in the newly renovated library.
+However, the menu and operating hours are yet to be determined.

 Why aren’t you building a new building?